axkr/symja_android_library/symja_android_library/doc/functions/Context.md

 Context(symbol)
 ```

-> return the context of the given symbol.
+> yields the name of the context where `symbol` is defined in.

 ```